matthewj301/site-stalker/README.md

 # site_stalker

 Project to monitor and alert on a website changing between pulls.
-Also now a covid-19 vaccine appointment notifier.
+Also now a covid-19 vaccine appointment finder.

 Original idea
 from: https://medium.com/swlh/tutorial-creating-a-webpage-monitor-using-python-and-running-it-on-a-raspberry-pi-df763c142dac